YHPeter/Blind-People-Eye/README.md

 - Use fundamental java libraries to POST files, by constricting fundamental HTTP request structure
 - Order the camera within App and save images with temporary space and address
-- The relationship between the multithread and Intend
+- The relationship between the multithread and Intent

 ### 3. Back-end